Best Sensory and Fidget Toys For Autism and SPD

 Mad Matter Customer review

-Fans of Kinetic Sand are loving Mad Mattr, but for different reasons. … Some who didn’t like the gritty texture of Kinetic Sand find they enjoy Mad Matt. … However, if kids’ hands are wet when they play with Mad Mattr, they may end up with a slight tint.
+Fans of Kinetic Sand love Mad Matter, but for different reasons. … Some who didn’t like the gritty texture of Kinetic Sand find they enjoy Mad Matt. … However, if kids’ hands are wet when playing with Mad Mattr, they may have a slight tint.

 Kinetic Sand Customer review

 My household loves this kinetic sand!
-It is so fun to mold and more comfortable to work with than basic play-doh or clay.
-It can get a little messy, but we keep it in a tray to …
+It is more fun to mold and comfortable to work with than basic Play-Doh or clay.
+It can get messy, but we keep it in a tray to …

 Marble Fidget Customer review

 The 12-pack is a great value!
-Love these little fidgets.
+I love these little fidgets.
 They are soft and make very little noise.
 The stitching isn’t super high quality, and a few have lost their marbles after light use, but the quantity makes up for it.

 Leave a Reply